open-turo/standards-terraform/docs/index.md

 - Scripts to rule them all -- we use [scripts to rule them all](https://github.com/github/scripts-to-rule-them-all) to provide consistent usage and functionality across all repositories.

+This document will attempt to summarize what is important and provide links to other sources for more details and examples.

 ## `pre-commit` configuration

 We expect that all tf repos will have the following pre-commit configuration: